 As our final application we considered the elastic wave equation with attenuation and anisotropy.
-This forward problem is certainly to general for most seismological applications.
+This forward problem is certainly too general for most seismological applications.
 However, it provides interesting insight into the physics of the problem.
 Also, the resulting equations can easily be simplified.
-The wave equation operator looses its symmetry due to the presence of anelasticity.
+The wave equation operator loses its symmetry due to the presence of anelasticity.
 Hence, the adjoint problem differs from the original problem.

-8 Conclusions
+8. Conclusions

 The adjoint method is an elegant and efficient tool for the computation of the first derivative of an objective function with respect to model parameters.
 Using modern mathematical terminology one finds that the adjoint method produces exact derivatives and that it does not rely on the existence of Green's functions or transposes of a differential operator.
 Only the transposes of its partial derivatives are of interest.
 The method can be applied to non-linear operators such as the one corresponding to the Navier-Stokes equations.
 In the case of the wave equation and the least squares objective function the adjoint field focusses at the locations of parameter perturbations.
-The simultaneous passage of the original wavefront leads to a gradient contribution.
-This implies that gradient-based waveform inversion procedures should account for anisotropy.
+The simultaneous passage of the original wavefront and the adjoint field leads to a gradient contribution.
+This implies that gradient-based waveform inversion procedures should account for anisotropy in order to ensure that the adjoint field focusses at the correct position.

+Acknowledgements

-Acknowledgements: The authors are grateful to Brian Kennett, Steve Haney, Bernhard Forkmann and Wolfgang Sproessig for interesting discussions and for providing support and constructive criticism.
+The authors are grateful to Brian Kennett, Steve Haney, Bernhard Forkmann and Wolfgang Sproessig for interesting discussions and for providing support and constructive criticism.
 The comments of several anonymous reviewers helped to improve the manuscript.